vishy0108/Exercises/notes.md

 # Docker file for network setup/teardown

 All you need to do now is attach all the crypto material generated to the docker containers, while properly attaching volumes and defining the names consistently as in the `configtx.yaml`

+More info on starting ca's using docker-compose can be found [at](https://hyperledger-fabric-ca.readthedocs.io/en/latest/operations_guide.html)

 # Connecting via Blockchain Explorer